If you're just starting out with hand embroidery, one of the first questions you’ll have is: what equipment do I actually need?

 You can embroider onto almost any fabric, but the easiest options to start with are cotton, calico or linen because they aren’t too stretchy.

 Your fabric can be plain or patterned.
-If you’re using an embroidery transfer directly on your fabric, choose lighter colours so the lines show up clearly.
+If you’re using an embroidery transfer directly on your fabric, lighter colours tend to work best because the lines show up more clearly.
+If you’re using stick and stitch patterns instead, you’ve got a bit more flexibility, including darker fabrics.

-Good quality quilting fabric is great for embroidery.
-Brands to look out for include Bella Moda Solids (it’s what I use in my kits) or Kona cotton.
-Both have a huge range of colours and are lovely to stitch on.
+Good quality quilting fabric is lovely for embroidery.
+Brands to look out for include Bella Moda Solids, which is what I use in my kits, or Kona cotton.
+Both come in lots of colours and feel nice to stitch on.

-Buying a good quality pack of fat quarters is also brilliant for filling your embroidery basket.
-It gives you fabric options for multiple projects.
+Buying a good pack of fat quarters is also a handy way to build up your fabric stash.
+It gives you a few options for trying different projects without buying loads of fabric in one go.